sudokoi/github-secrets/CONTRIBUTING.md

-# Contributing to update-secrets
+# Contributing to github-secrets

-Thank you for your interest in contributing to update-secrets!
+Thank you for your interest in contributing to github-secrets!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct